Postgres Imports

 <Note>

-Heroku does not support logical replication, so the WAL streaming and DMS approaches above won't work for Heroku Postgres.
+Heroku does not support logical replication, so the WAL streaming approach above won't work for Heroku Postgres.
 Use the dedicated [Heroku migration guide](/postgres/imports/heroku) instead, which provides a migration tool with a web dashboard.

 </Note>